-Across the school we deliver many of the curriculum areas through the Learning Challenge Curriculum which is a question based approach.
-The key drivers for this learning are:
+Across the school we deliver many of the curriculum areas through a question based approach.
+The key drivers/questions for this learning are:

-- Planned around the distinctive needs of our learners at Adswood Primary - Enquiry-based to promote curiosity - Outcomes driven to raise standards - Embedding the application of basic skills(numeracy, literacy and computing) - Making learning meaningful and setting it in global, national or local context - Making writing meaningful - Integrating empowering learning ('learn to learn') skills - Underpinned by latest thinking about quality learning and brain-based learning - Bridging Back and Bridging Forward activities to promote progression, sequential learning and embed previous knowledge.
+- Planned around the distinctive needs of our learners at Adswood Primary - Enquiry-based to promote curiosity - Outcomes driven to raise standards - Embedding the application of basic skills(numeracy, literacy and computing) - Making learning meaningful and setting it in global, national or local context - Making writing meaningful - Integrating empowering learning ('learn to learn') skills - Underpinned by latest thinking about quality learning and brain-based learning - Bridging Back and Bridging Forward activities to promote progression, sequential learning and embed previous knowledge. - Vocabulary rich

-• Vocabulary rich

-English, Mathematics, RE(Beliefs and Values), Music, PE, M.F.L(KS2), Computing, P.S.H.E, Design and Technology, Art and Science are taught discreetly on a yearly cycle (2 yearly cycle where classes are mixed ages) but elements of these subjects are incorporated to the Learning Challenge Curriculum as appropriate to enable 'joined up/purposeful' cross-curricular learning.
+English, Mathematics, RE(Beliefs and Values), Music, PE, M.F.L(KS2), Computing, P.S.H.E, Design and Technology, Art and Science are taught discreetly on a yearly cycle (2 yearly cycle where classes are mixed ages).

 In the Early Years, learning is based upon a book each half-term and skills are matched to each topic.
 Children are asked for their input into what they will be learning.
-EYFS staff then plan for experiencebased learning and exciting and challenging provision to enable our children to develop and apply their skills independently.
+EYFS staff then plan for experience-based learning and exciting and challenging provision to enable our children to develop and apply their skills independently.
 This also includes a range of visits, visitors and shared experiences with parents/carers.

-Teachers follow a clear planning structure for our Learning Challenge Curriculum.
-A yearly overview(2 yearly cycle) alongside subject specific 'Sticky Knowledge' is produced to ensure the correct National Curriculum coverage, progression of skills and knowledge across year groups and illustrates a natural sequencing of learning.
-Please refer to our curriculum maps.
+Teachers follow a clear planning structure for the delivery of each subject.

+A yearly overview(2 yearly cycle when classes are mixed) alongside subject specific 'Disciplinary and Substantive knowledge' is produced to ensure the correct National Curriculum coverage, progression of skills and knowledge across year groups and illustrates a natural sequencing of learning.
+Please refer to our subject overviews and yearly class overviews.